synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 Function batmon_mv() returns the power-supply level in millivolts (for example, 3300 corresponds to 3.3 volts).
 This routine is defined later.

 Function readPin() does what it says (it READs the PIN).
-I mentioned earlier that on this hardware, “pressed” == False, so the extra `not` modifier is used to make this second parameter be “True means pressed”.
+I mentioned earlier that on this hardware, "pressed" == False, so the extra `not` modifier is used to make this second parameter be "True means pressed".

 The third parameter is just the global variable button_count, which we already know is being updated in the HOOK_GPIN handler.